cstump/funfacts/README.md

 ## In Action

-A running version of this webapp can be found at [http://funfactschicago.com](http://funfactschicago.com)
+A running version of this webapp can be found at [http://funfactschicago.com](http://funfactschicago.com).
+I manage the application myself from a Linux server using [Unicorn](http://unicorn.bogomips.org/) and [Nginx](https://www.nginx.com/).

 ## More Samples